By Sorsa Editorial

 })

-For larger jobs, write directly to a database.
-Postgres with a jsonb column for the raw payload plus a few indexed columns (tweet_id, author_id, created_at, likes_count) is enough for tens of millions of rows.
-If you are joining engagement data with other social signals long-term, see Historical Data for archival patterns.
+For retweeters, swap the fields to user attributes (username, display_name, followers_count, verified, created_at).
+For larger jobs, write to a database instead: Postgres with a jsonb column for the raw payload plus a few indexed columns (tweet_id, author_id, created_at, likes_count) handles tens of millions of rows comfortably.
+If you are joining engagement data with other social signals over time, the historical Twitter data guide covers the archival patterns.

 What is the difference between a retweet and a quote tweet?